 * Only water plants when they need it

-There are steps you can take to reduce your exposure to lead in your water:
+The following are some of the steps you can take to reduce your exposure to lead in your drinking water:

-2.)
-Use cold water for cooking and preparing baby formula.
+Use water from the cold water tap for cooking and preparing baby formula.